Diabetes Care Instructions for Authors

 6.9.
 Supplemental Data.
-Non-essential tables and figures may accompany articles as online-only supplemental files, but authors are asked to include a comment to the editor at the time of manuscript submission that explains the rationale and justification for submitting and possibly posting the supplemental materials.
+Non-essential tables, figures, and/or videos may accompany articles as online-only supplemental files, but authors are asked to include a comment to the editor at the time of manuscript submission that explains the rationale and justification for submitting and possibly posting the supplemental materials.

-All online-only supplementary files should be combined in one document file (whenever possible) and uploaded separately during the submission process.
-This file must be clearly labeled as “Online-Only Supplemental Material.”
+All online-only supplementary files should be combined in one document file whenever possible and uploaded during the submission process.
+The file must be clearly labeled as “Online-Only Supplemental Material” (tables, figures, etc.) or "Online Supplemental Video."
 In addition, supplemental online-only files mustbe referenced in the main text of the manuscript at least once (e.g., “Supplemental Table S1”).